Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 ### Get an authenticated AzureOpenAI client

 Your Azure AI Studio project may have one or more OpenAI models deployed that support chat completions.
 Use the code below to get an already authenticated [AzureOpenAI](https://github.com/openai/openai-python?tab=readme-ov-file#microsoft-azure-openai) from the [openai](https://pypi.org/project/openai/) package, and execute a chat completions call.

 First, install the package:

 ```bash
 pip install openai
 ```

-Then run this code (replace "gpt-4o" with your model deployment name):
+Then run the code below.
+Replace `gpt-4o` with your model deployment name, and update the `api_version` value with one found in the "Data plane - inference" row [in this table](https://learn.microsoft.com/azure/ai-services/openai/reference#api-specs).

 ```python
 aoai_client = project_client.inference.get_azure_openai_client(api_version="2024-06-01")